dais-ita/node-red-tfl/README.md

 (Very much work in progress, code organisation, tidying, commenting needs to take place as well as actually creating many of the services required).

+Currently a UI is set up at [URL to node-red service]/ui which allows the selection of a camera id and will populate with information from currently available services.

 # TFL Node Red Overview - A Deep Dive in TFL Congestion to Explore Coalition SItuational Understanding

 This node red implementation aims to provide a simple prototype for a service structure for a coalition concerned with traffic within london.